GrollGroll/DW/README.md

 ### Current result:

-Two pages available:
   1. Main page
   2. Authorization page

+  _05.11 Update:_

+  4. Product page
+  5. Product database is connected
+  6. Products are displayed on the products page

 ### Further plans:

-- [ ] Create page with products
+- [x] Create page with products
-- [ ] Сonnect the product database
+- [x] Сonnect the product database
-- [ ] Display the product database on the product page as a table
+- [x] Display the product database on the product page as a table
 - [ ] Сonnect user database
 - [ ] Set up user registration
 - [ ] Create profile page